zeroc-ice/ice-demos/cpp/README.md

 ### Running the Demos

-To run the demos with a device such as Surface, you will also need to re-create the server certificate to try out SSL.
+To run the demos with servers running on a different machine, you will also need to re-create the server certificate to try out SSL.
 The Windows RT SSL implementation requires the certificate's common name to match the IP address or DNS name of the target server.
-We provide a `makecerts.py` Python script to re-generate the server certificate in the `certs` directory at the root of the Ice demo source tree.
+We provide a `makecerts.py` Python script to re- generate the server certificate in the `certs` directory at the root of the Ice demo source tree.

 To run the script: